sunnyxxchen/simple-scrabble/README.md

 # simple-scrabble
-A simple program to play Scrabble (or Words with Friends I guess)
+A simple program to play Scrabble for me (or Words with Friends I guess)

 Credits(?):
 https://stackoverflow.com/questions/5868369/how-to-read-a-large-text-file-line-by-line-using-java